cs399f24/eventsManager/README.md

 8. Navigate to the EC2 console and select instances.
 Select the ec2EventsManager instance.
 Copy the Public IPv4 address.
-9. Open terminal at the eventsManagerApp folder
+9. Open terminal at the eventsManagerApp folder you made
 10. Change to the working directory:
    ```bash
    cd eventsManager